GAP INSURANCE CAN HELP FOR CAR ACCIDENT IF VEHICLE TOTALED

-Our Minnesota car accident lawyers have represented hundreds of people injured in crash cases over the last 25 years.
+Our Minnesota auto accident lawyers have represented hundreds of people injured in car crash cases over the last 25 years.
 One issue that comes up frequently has to do with valuing our client’s car that has been totaled in the crash.
 Most people know that a car depreciates pretty quickly.

-Our lawyers have helped our car accident injury clients with their gap insurance claims many times because there can be a lot of paperwork to fill out.
-The gap insurance company will at least want to see the purchase agreement for the vehicle, loan documentation, police report, appraisal of the damaged car, and a copy of the check from the auto insurance company.
+Our lawyers have helped our car accident injury clients with their gap insurance claims many times.
+The paperwork involved can be confusing.
+After your car is totaled in a crash, the gap insurance company will need to see the loan documentation and appraised value of the car.
+They will also went to see the police report, and a copy of the check from the auto insurance company.
 Sometimes the gap insurance requires even more information than that.
-It is important to read the policy before you buy gap insurance so you understand your coverage, and then read it again after your vehicle is totaled in the accident so that you will know what the insurance company requires before making payment.
+It is important to read the policy before you buy gap insurance so you understand your coverage.
+Of course, you need to read it again after your vehicle is totaled in the accident so will know what to do to get the gap payment.

 If you or a loved one have been injured in a car accident in MN and have questions about insurance coverage and your rights, please call us and speak with a lawyer for a free consultation.
 We have offices in Edina, Minneapolis and Woodbury.
 An attorney will also meet you at your home in St. Paul or any city in Minnesota.